siraben/website/_posts/2022-03-20-tree-sitter-linter.md

 language](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries)
 that lets you write queries to match parts of the AST of interest.
-Think of it as pattern matching, but you don't need to handle every recursive case of every syntactical construct.
+Think of it as pattern matching, but you don't need to handle every case of a syntactical construct.

 ### Query syntax
 Tree-sitter queries are written as a series of one or more patterns in